 SimilarWeb is a competitor research and analysis tool that compares website traffic and offers in-depth data insights into both own and competitor’s website traffic volume, such as monthly visits, page views, visit duration, and bounce rates.

-Ahrefs is a robust marketing analysis and SEO metrics tool used for URL rankings, backlink analysis, keyword research, competitive analysis, and more.
+Ahrefs is a robust marketing analysis and SEO (Search Engine Optimization) metrics tool used for URL rankings, backlink analysis, keyword research, competitive analysis, and more.

-This tool is more commonly known for its backlink checker that will show you top pages, IPs, and external links regarding your competitors, which help you understand your site better for search engine optimization.
+This tool is more commonly known for its backlink checker that will show you top pages, IPs, and external links regarding your competitors.
+All of which help you understand your site better for search engine optimization.

-SEMrush specializes in comrehensive competitor data, which offers features needed for SEO (Search Engine Optimization) and SEM (Search Engine Marketing) strategies, covering the basics from SEO, to social media, to paid traffic and more.
+SEMrush specializes in comprehensive competitor data, which offers features needed for SEO and SEM (Search Engine Marketing) strategies, covering the basics from SEO, to social media, to paid traffic, and more.

 SEMrush evaluates your top competitors’ traffic sources, overall traffic sources, bounce rate, and other key visitor engagement metrics.

-Keep track of everything that affects the SEO performance of your website and discovers problems that need improvements such as title tag and meta description.
+Keep track of everything that affects the SEO performance of your website and discover problems that need improvements, such as title tag and meta description.